 There aren’t many jewelers in the world quite as recognizable as Tiffany & Co.
 While Cartier, jeweler to royals from every corner of the globe, may have made it all but impossible for anyone else to make as much of an impact with the word ‘Love’, the sense of luxury that is tied to Tiffany & Co can be evoked without any single piece of jewelry at all.
 All it takes is that little blue box.

-Tiffany and Co has plenty of signatures.
+Tiffany and Co have plenty of signatures.
 From their ‘Return to Tiffany & Co’ heart tag charms to their subtle-yet-distinctive ‘T’ hallmark and exclusive “Tiffany Setting”, Tiffany’s pieces range from the obvious to the subtle.

 There’s definitely a lot to love about this brand.
-Anyone sentimental for the classic styles of Hepburn, or the modern opulence held by some of the brand’s leading lights right now – lights as bright as Beyonce and Jay-Z – will feel drawn toward Tiffany & Co.’s 5th avenue flagship.
+Anyone sentimental for the classic styles of Hepburn, or the modern opulence held by some of the brand’s leading lights right now – lights as bright as Beyonce and Jay-Z – will feel drawn toward Tiffany & Co.’s 5th Avenue flagship.

 Before you blow your savings on a Tiffany diamond, however, there are a few things you should know about buying an engagement ring from this world-famous jeweler.